akshayrcc/shelf-life/README.md

     GET /books/<book_id>:
     Gets the details of a book with the given book_id.
 The response includes the details of the book including title, author, and price.
 This endpoint is protected and needs a JWT token in the Authorization header.

+    POST /upload-file
+    Uploads a multi-part file to uploads directory.

 MongoDB models:

     User: Represents a user with username and password fields.